-These studies could also be beneficiaries of the current palaeogenetics revolution in archaeology. sedaDNA (Aldeias & Stahlschmidt 2024; Özdoğan et al. 2024) offers the possibility of discriminating between spatial areas used by males and females, although the necessary methodological advances will be challenging.
+These studies could also benefit from sedaDNA (Aldeias & Stahlschmidt 2024; Özdoğan et al. 2024), which offers the possibility of discriminating between spatial areas used by males and females, although the necessary methodological advances will be challenging.
 The identification of female aDNA in a deer tooth pendant from Denisova cave (Essel et al. 2023), c.
 25–19ka, if combined with spatial data from hearths, dwellings, and stores, offers further research possibilities to understand gendered spaces and objects.
 For example, applying these techniques to the male/female artefacts from Jubilee Shelter could be transformative for spatial studies.

 Macro-scale: storage and latitude

-The African continent provides the macro-scale to examine the storage of foods among hunter-gatherers.
+The African continent provides the macro-scale to examine food storage among hunter-gatherers.
 In his global survey of 337 hunter-gatherer societies, Binford (2001) classifies their investment in storage using a four-point ordinal scale, QTSTOR.

 The scale ranges from None (1) to Massive (4) in the significance of stored foods and the effort put into acquiring and processing them (Table 1).
 With this global sample, Binford proposes (2001, 257) that the extent of food storage is related to latitude and the length of the growing season.